MikkelHJuul/kustomize-deploy-many/README.md

 This image is stil WIP.

+THIS DOCUMENTATION IS NOT UP-TO-DATE, the API changed

 ## How it works
 The script looks through your [kustomization](kustomization.io) resource tree and finds every `/some/path/to/file.y*ml` via the given reference of a `kustomization.y*ml`.